lanlab-org/LRR/README.md

 ## The Feature-branching Workflow

 We will use the feature-branching workflow for collaboration.
-The idea is that make your own branch, work on it, and push this branch to the central repo for review.
+The idea is that you make your own branch, work on it, and push this branch to the central repo for review.

 Check the section **The feature-branching workflow** in the following link for more detail: